 - If you ever have a MRI (magnetic resonance imaging) scan, the tattooed area may show up on the scan.
 Some patients have reported feeling a tingling sensation.
-If this happens, please tell your radiologist. - Remember you will have to go through three phases: heal, peel, and fade. - If you are considering laser or any other skin altering procedures to the treated area, such as chemical peels, please be aware that this may change the colour.
-If you are considering botox or collagen, please note injectables can change the position of eyebrows and lip liner if your treatment was to these areas.
+If this happens, please tell your radiologist. - Remember you will have to go through three phases: heal, peel, and fade.

+• If you have laser or any other skin altering procedures to the treated area, such as chemical peels, this may change the colour.
+Botox or collagen injections can change the position of eyebrows and lip liner, if your treatment was to these areas.